mjpclab/react-tabber/README.md

 You need to collect all components that want to put into tab entries array.
 Each array item has property `label` and `panel`, which can be a string, a number, a native DOM element, another React component, or array of these types of items.

-Optional property `key` for the item can improve performance and use it from some callbacks besides index value.
+Optional property `key` for the item can improve performance.
+In some APIs, `key` can be used instead of `index` which represents a tab item position.

 Optional property `disabled` for the item sets the tab item state to disabled.